ethanellison/homelab/README.md

 1. Open the command palette (Ctrl+Shift+P or Cmd+Shift+P).
 2. Type and select "Dev Containers: Open Folder in Container..."
 3. Choose the `.devcontainer/docker-compose` option.

+## Application Updates

+The `automation` application (`applications/docker-compose-apps/automation/compose.yaml`) now utilizes PostgreSQL with the `pgvector` extension for enhanced database capabilities.
+Ensure `POSTGRES_PASSWORD` is set in your environment variables for this service.